opencord/ci-management/README.md

 [LF mailing list for release
 engineering](https://lists.linuxfoundation.org/mailman/listinfo/lf-releng)

-The `#lf-releng` channel on Freenode IRC is usually well attendend.
+The `#lf-releng` channel on Freenode IRC is usually well attended.

 ## What should be in my job description?

-When writing jobs, there are some things that JJB should be used to handle, and some things that should be put in external scripts or Jenkinsfile.
+When writing jobs, there are some things that JJB should be used to handle, and some things that should be put in external scripts or pipeline jobs.

 Some things that are good to put in a JJB job:

 - Perform all SCM tasks (checkout code, etc.)
-- Specify the executors type and size (don't do this in a Jenkinsfile)
+- Specify the executors type and size (don't hardcode this in a pipeline)

-JJB Jobs shold not:
+JJB Jobs should not:

 - Have complicated (more than 2-5 lines) scripts inline - instead, include these using `!include-escape` or `!include-raw-escape`.